 |---|

-Current Market Activity reflects steady demand from both date collectors building complete Roosevelt sets and quality specialists pursuing condition rarities within common-date issues.
+Current Market Activity reflects steady demand from date collectors building complete Roosevelt sets and quality specialists pursuing condition rarities within common-date issues.

 Market Activity: 2004-D Dime